bindian0509/microservices-with-golang/README.md

     - `brew install go`

-## Use getting started for creating postgres container
+## Use getting started for creating Postgres container
 - Create a dir in your home folder called `data-postgres-go` under `docker-vols`
     - `mkdir -p ~/docker-vols/data-postgres-go`
 - Create a postgres container